 With an average cash ISA balance of £2,200, that means that savers will withdraw a total of £9.5 billion and will lose out on £196 million of tax-free interest.

-While interest rates on cash ISAs have suffered because of the Bank of England base rate being at historic lows since 2009, dropping your ISA could prove to be a costly mistake.
+While interest rates on cash ISAs have suffered because of the Bank of England base rate is lower than historic levels since the financial crisis, dropping your ISA could prove to be a costly mistake.

 Currently, only around a third of households in the UK have any kind of ISA, meaning millions of people are missing out on earning interest and a much-needed tax break.

 If you don't have an ISA already, consider applying now - if you were to put your full cash ISA allowance into an account paying 2.5%, you would earn an extra £381 a year - tax free.

 If you already have a cash ISA, remember cash is a low risk investment and rates may be low for the time being, but they should pick up in the long term.

 If you think you could get a better rate you could look at transferring your ISA to an account paying a better rate of interest.